 8 Ways of Transforming Teaching Now

-3. See Learning as a System: Adjustments need to be made when we start transforming teaching, as the tools you have and how you use them will transform along with the landscape.
+3. See Learning as a System: Adjustments need to be made when transforming teaching, as the tools you have and how you use them will transform with the landscape.
 Terry offers this advice: “Go with it, not blindly, but with the understanding that if you’re not adapting, you’re likely withering.”

 6. Listen to Students: Still and always your best gauge of how you’re doing with your own journey of transforming teaching.
 Give them a chance and be open-minded, and they will be honest, fair, and enlightening to you.